Borja-Perez-Diaz/borja-perez-diaz/content/publication/2024-nat-as-8-368-p/index.md

 title: A departure from the mass-metallicity relation in merging galaxies due to an infall of metal-poor gas
 authors:
-- Borja Pérez-Dı́az
+- admin
 - Enrique Pérez-Montero
 - Juan A. Fernández-Ontiveros
-- José M. V\ĺchez
+- José M. Vílchez
-- ́ Ricardo Amor\'
+- ́Ricardo Amorín
 date: '2024-03-01'
 publishDate: '2025-08-14T18:13:05.283590Z'
 publication_types: